WoTTsecurity/agent/docs/examples/simple-webapp-auth/README.md

 Obtain your server device IP using `ip addr show` in a separate terminal if you do not know what it is already.
 The port we are calling is 8080.

-You can either enter the IP address followed by `:8080` and enter the username and password through the WebApp; or you can use a curl command in your client device's terminal in the following format:
+You can either enter the IP address followed by `:8080` and enter the username and password through the WebApp and receive the same screen as before; or you can use a curl command in your client device's terminal in the following format:

 ```
 curl http://username:password@SERVER_IP:8080